ernstwi/drafts-actions/README.md

 - `task-done.js`
 - `task-reset.js`

 These actions are used for daily reminders.
-For each task, create a draft tagged `daily-task` on the following format:
+For each task, create a draft tagged `daily-task` on the following format (including whitespace):

 ```
-[ ] <Title of task>
+[ ] <Title of task> // <Optional comment>

 <Any other text over multiple lines>

 ---

 [ ] thu 29/09/22
-[x] wed 28/09/22
+[x] wed 28/09/22 // Comment
 [x] tue 27/09/22
 [ ] mon 26/09/22
 ```